 Participant on “Research Panel” at the ATA Midyear Meeting in Atlanta, GA, 1996

 “The Effect of the §4942 Minimum Distribution Rules on Private Foundations,” presented at the North American Tax Policy Conference, November 22, 1996 (Detroit, MI).
-With Susan Kattelus.
+With Susan P. Kattelus.

 Panel on “Career Management” at the ATA Midyear meeting, New Orleans, LA (February 1996).